microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/oauth2permissiongrant-get.md

 author: "psignoret"
 ---

-# Get a delegated permission grant (oAuth2PermissionGrant)
+# Get oAuth2PermissionGrant

 Namespace: microsoft.graph

-Retrieve the properties of a single [oAuth2PermissionGrant](../resources/oauth2permissiongrant.md).
+Retrieve the properties of a single delegated permission grant represented by an [oAuth2PermissionGrant](../resources/oauth2permissiongrant.md) object.

 An **oAuth2PermissionGrant** represents delegated permissions which have been granted for a client application to access an API on behalf of a signed-in user.